jordanmoore/jordanmoore.github.io/_posts/2020-02-08-intentional-and-emergent-design-systems-ii.md

 It helps to read [the original, short article first](http://jordanm.co.uk/2019/07/30/intentional-and-emergent-design-systems.html), but as a brief summary:

-**Intentional** design systems are the typical approach to building design systems: design system first → design/build solutions from the system.
+**Intentional** design systems are the typical approach to building design systems: design system first → design/build solutions from the system, i.e intentionally designing a system regardless of the solution.

-**Emergent** design systems start from solutions and work backwards to find reusable patterns for the system.
+**Emergent** design systems start from solutions and work backwards to find emerging, reusable patterns for the system.

 ## The Reach &amp; Scope of Design Systems